 If you suspect you or someone you care for might have contracted Covid-19, you must follow NHS advice.
 Please inform HR and your line manager and add sick leave to Ciphr.
 You must not return to work until you are fully healthy.

 Staff who are feeling well should protect themselves against infection by following government advice.

-All overseas business travel for SAMS staff and students is suspended and any UK travel must only take place if deemed essential.
+All overseas business travel for SAMS staff and students is suspended.
+Any UK travel must be pre-approved by the Deputy Director or Director.

-Tenants share the facilities with SAMS and if you require acceess for essential maintenance or service delivery please let us know.
+Tenants share the facilities with SAMS.
+If you require acceess for essential maintenance or service delivery please let us know.

 Please inform your liaison person and the facilities manager if your needs for accesssing the facility change.